 Raheem Sterling – Manchester City (2018/19)

-Raheem Sterling became the first Manchester City player in half a century to win the FWA Footballer of the Year last season, the winger comfortably finishing ahead of runner-up Virgil van Dijk in the voting after helping his side secure a second successive Premier League title.
+Raheem Sterling became the first Manchester City player in half a century to win the FWA Footballer of the Year in 2018/19, the winger comfortably finishing ahead of runner-up Virgil van Dijk in the voting after helping his side secure a second successive Premier League title.

-The England international scored 25 goals in all competitions as Pep Guardiola’s side once again set the standard, becoming the first side in history to win English football’s domestic treble.
+The England international scored 25 goals in all competitions as Pep Guardiola’s side set the standard, becoming the first side in history to win English football’s domestic treble.

 Sterling’s recognition came amid his growing influence both on and off the pitch, evolving into one of the Premier League’s finest players and using his platform to show bravery in the fight against racism in wider society.